Africans in Hawaii

-The Africans in Hawaii, also known as Pōpolo in the Native Hawaiian language, are a minority of 4.0% of the population including those partially Black, and 2.3% are of African American, Afro-Caribbean, or African descent alone.
-The Black population is mostly concentrated in the Greater Honolulu area, especially near military installations.
-There is also a sizeable Cape Verdean American population, and there are some Hispanic people of African descent, namely Puerto Ricans.
+The Africans in Hawaii, also known as Pōpolo in Hawaiian, constitute 4% of the islands' population, including those partially Black, and 2.3% of Hawaiians are of African American, Afro-Caribbean, or African immigrant descent alone.
+The Black Hawaiian population is mostly concentrated in the Greater Honolulu area, especially near military installations.
+There is also a sizable Cape Verdean American population, and there are some Hispanic people, namely Puerto Ricans.

 Etymology

 "Pōpolo" (cognate to poroporo) means blackberry in Hawaiian referring to the black nightshade, it can also be used to describe a lobelia or a pokeberry.
 Pōpolo became used to describe the dark skin of African people from an analogy to the color of its berries.

 History

 19th century

-The first Africans to visit Hawai'i were deckhands on merchant and whaling ships, and came from Cape Verde, the United States (African Americans), and the Caribbean (West Indians).
-Some of these early Africans ended their maritime careers and settled in Hawai'i.
+The first Africans to visit Hawaii were deckhands on merchant and whaling ships, and came from Cape Verde, the United States (African Americans), and the Caribbean (West Indians).
+Some of these early Africans, Caribbeans, and Black Americans ended their maritime careers and settled in Hawai'i.
 A number of them were successful musicians, business men, and respected royal government officials in the Kingdom of Hawaiʻi.

-One American-born African was Anthony D. Allen (1774–1835) an ex-slave.
-He came to Hawaii in 1810 as a whaler.
-He became a steward of Kamehameha I and within a decade came to own twelve houses and a farm, and run a boarding house, bowling alley and hospital.
+Throughout the 1800s, there were a few prominent Black Americans in Hawaiian society.
+One was Anthony D. Allen (1774–1835), an ex-slave.
+He came to Hawaii in 1810 as a whaler and eventually became a steward of Kamehameha I. By 1820, Anderson owned twelve houses and a farm, and ran a local boarding house, bowling alley, and hospital.
 The first two leaders of the Royal Hawaiian Band under Kamehameha III: Oliver and George Washington Hyatt (1815–1870) were also African-Americans.
 A former slave who accompanied the American Protestant missionaries to Hawaii, Betsey Stockton started the first mission school in Lahaina open to the common people.

 Prior to independence in 1975, many Cape Verdeans emigrated to Hawaii from drought-stricken Portuguese Cape Verde, formerly an overseas province of Portugal.
 Because these people arrived using their Portuguese passports, they were registered as Portuguese immigrants by the authorities.

 Following the Emancipation Proclamation in 1863, the Hawaiian government became interested in the prospect of contracting freed slaves for labor in Hawaii.
 The thought of the four million slaves suddenly thrust onto the open market prompted Hawaiian Foreign Minister Robert Crichton Wyllie to write to a prominent friend in Boston, "We could perhaps admit with advantage to ourselves, say 20,000 freed Negroes, pay them the wages and give them the treatment of free men."
 Although nothing came out of it due to the inability of President Abraham Lincoln to enforce the law in the South.